 The only thing that is constant in this world is change, and in the competitive world of project management, this definitely holds true.
 New trends are fundamentally altering the way businesses are run and how projects are finished.
+Keeping up with the project management trends can be hard.

 In your organization, you may even have someone with the title “project manager.”
 But really if you’re in charge of motivating people, setting up tasks and ensuring project success, then you’re a project manager.
 Even without the PMP (that’s a specialized certification—don’t worry about it!).